iwarapter/sonar-puppet/README.md

 - Puppet Plugin is installed on SonarQube Server.
 See [Installing a Plugin] for more details.
 - (Optional) [Puppet lint] has to be installed, if you want to activate Puppet lint rules.
 Note that almost all Puppet lint rules have now been rewritten.
 Their replacements are a lot more robust: fewer false negatives and false positives.

+##Getting Started in Less Than Two Minutes
+To get started in less than two minutes, you can download the package at https://github.com/racodond/package-test-sonarqube-puppet and follow the instructions in the README file.

 ##Getting Started
 To run an analysis of your Puppet project, we recommend to use [SonarQube Runner].
 There are two strategies: